-Read the answers to frequently asked questions on air duct cleaning.
+Take a read through the answers to the frequently asked questions on air duct cleaning.
 The information is easy to grasp and extremely helpful as well.
 Use what you learn on this page to make better choices and take more effective actions for keeping your home and family safe.
-Get started now.

 Can I clean the air ducts by myself?

 Homeowners do not possess the special equipment required for reaching and cleaning all sections of the ductwork system.
 Common household tools cannot reach far enough and can cause serious damage to the walls of these components.
-This can also happen when the user does not have the required skills for the job.
+This situation gets even worse when the user does not have the required skills for the job.

 How can I tell if my air ducts need to be cleaned?